-2022 Annual Performance Based Cash Bonus
+2023 Annual Performance Based Cash Bonus

-We maintain an annual performance-based cash bonus program in which each of our named executive officers participated in 2022.
+We maintain an annual performance-based cash bonus program in which each of our named executive officers participated in 2023.
 Each of our named executive officers' target bonus is expressed as a percentage of base salary which can be achieved by meeting corporate goals at target level.
-The 2022 annual bonus opportunities for Mr. Love, Ms. Lew and Mr. Overdorf were targeted at 55%, 40% and 40% of their respective base salaries.
+The 2023 annual bonuses for Mr. Love, Dr. Yednock and Dr. Artis were targeted at 55%, 40% and 40% of their respective base salaries.

-For 2022, our named executive officers were eligible to earn annual cash bonuses based on the achievement of certain corporate goals reviewed by the Compensation Committee and approved by the Board.
-For 2022, the Board set corporate performance goals focused on research, clinical development and business enabling activities.
+For 2023, our named executive officers were eligible to earn annual cash bonuses based on the achievement of certain corporate goals reviewed by the Compensation Committee and approved by the Board.
+For 2023, the Board set corporate performance goals focused on research, clinical development and business enabling activities.
 Each goal was defined by specific performance objectives and carried a corresponding weighting, such that the corporate goals could be achieved at up to 140% of target.
-In the case of our named executive officers other than our Chief Executive Officer, annual bonuses were also based on individual achievement, with corporate achievement weighted 80% and individual achievement weighted 20%.
+In the case of our named executive officers other than our CEO, annual bonuses were also based on individual achievement, with corporate achievement weighted 80% and individual achievement weighted 20%.

-In February 2023, the Compensation Committee reviewed and the Board approved the level of achievement of our 2022 corporate goals at 110% and individual achievement of 100% for each of Ms. Lew and Mr. Overdorf.
-The actual annual cash bonuses earned by each named executive officer based on 2022 corporate and individual performance are set forth above in the Summary Compensation Table in the column titled "Non-equity Incentive Plan Compensation."
+In February 2024, the Compensation Committee reviewed and the Board approved the achievement of our 2023 corporate goals at 114.5% and individual achievement of 100% for each of Dr. Yednock and Dr. Artis.
+The actual annual cash bonuses earned by each named executive officer based on 2023 corporate and individual performance are set forth above in the Summary Compensation Table in the column titled "Non-equity Incentive Plan Compensation."

-2022 Equity Compensation
+2023 Equity Compensation